-Lamp Indicates Condition $\langle \neg \downarrow \rangle$ Turn Signal The turn signal indicator flashes when the left, right, or both turn signals (hazard) are active.
+Lamp Indicates Condition Chassis Fault The alert symbol illuminates if a chassis fault occurs.
+(1) Tire Pressure Monitoring System (TPMS) If equipped, the TPMS indicator illuminates if low tire pressure is detected.
+It will also illuminate along with the Low Battery Voltage indicator when TPMS battery power is low, requiring service.
+N Neutral The transmission is in neutral.
+High Beam The headlight switch is set to high beam.
+This indicator will flash if there is a problem with the low or high beam light. $\Diamond$ Turn Signal The turn signal indicator flashes when the left, right, or both turn signals (hazard) are active.
 If there is a problem in the signal system, the lamps will flash at twice the normal rate.
-(I) Cruise Control Status Amber Lamp: Cruise control is enabled, but not set.
-When flashing, a cruise control related fault exists.
-Green Lamp: Cruise control is set to the desired speed.
-Read the safety and operation procedures before using cruise control.
-See page 81.
-(I) Check Engine If this lamp illuminates while the engine is running, see your dealer promptly.
+Check Engine If this lamp illuminates while the engine is running, see your dealer promptly.
 The light will remain on if the tilt sensor shuts down the engine.
 If abnormal sensor or engine operation is detected the light will remain on as long as the fault condition exists.
 Retrieve the error codes for diagnosis.
-See page 35.
+See page 37.
 Anti-Lock Brakes Not Activated The indicator remains on until the anti-lock system activates, which occurs when vehicle speed exceeds 6 MPH (10 km/h).
 When the lamp is illuminated, the anti-lock brakes will not activate, but the conventional brake system will continue to operate normally.
-MPH Vehicle When standard mode is selected, speed displays in miles per hour. km/h Speed When metric mode is selected, speed displays in kilometers per hour.
+MPH Vehicle When standard mode is selected, speed displays in miles per hour. lkm/lh Speed When metric mode is selected, speed displays in kilometers per hour.